MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/business-events/alerts-business-events.md

 The change-based alerts and due date alerts can be configured to send out a business event as a mechanism to notify or trigger external applications or systems.
 This allows alerts to participate in advanced user notification scenarios and also in business process integration across systems.

-To configure an alert, the **Send externally** setting must be enabled.
+To generate a Business Event from an alert, in the **Create alert rule** dialog, toggle **Alert me with** > **Send externally** to **Yes**.

+For alerts to be processed, the batch processes for change-based and/or due-date alerts should be [set up for processing](../../fin-ops/get-started/alerts-managing#set-up-processing-for-change-based-alerts)

 The business event for the change-based alert and/or the due date alert must also be active for the alert to be sent out as a business event.
 To learn more about the activation process, see [Activating business events](https://docs.microsoft.com/dynamics365/unified-operations/dev-itpro/business-events/home-page#activating-business-events).